hexkid/able/README.md

 the first line in the first screen start with "\\\\" (backslash backslash), the first line in all other screens start with "\\ " (backslash space).

+Still working on on working with gForth block editor.

 To load and interpret the block, just start gForth and issue

     use blocks.fb